Node graph architecture: User interface

-Directed Acyclic Graphs
+Directed acyclic graphs

 Many theoretical results from graph theory apply to node graphs, especially with regards to topology.
 This subject area where Nodes are linked together to form graphs is well studied.

 One particular area of concern during node graph evaluation is cycles.
 When cycles are present in the node graph, the evaluation never ends as nodes are continually executed by following links.
 To avoid these problems many node graphs architectures restrict themselves to a subset of graphs known as directed acyclic graphs.

-Use in Computer Graphics
+Use in computer graphics

 The use of node graph architecture in software design is especially popular in the film and video game industries.
 The diagram above shows a simplified user interface for an artistic tool for editing and creating videos.
 The nodes are represented as rectangles and are connected to each other through curved lines (Bézier curves).
 In this software's operational model, a video sequence is being passed through the lines onto the next node, and each node performs some additional modifications to the video sequence.
 In this example one video is translated in 2D, another is pixelated, and finally, both streams are merged.

 The following are some examples of software using node graph architecture in the film and video game industries.